via Homebrew

-Terminal-based markdown reader with TUI for browsing and CLI for rendering markdown files with syntax highlighting and paging.
+Terminal-based markdown reader with TUI browser and CLI formatter for local files and remote URLs

 # via Homebrew